Background pattern

 • flucloxacillin (an antibiotic used to treat bacterial infections).

-Noxafil may increase the risk of side effects of other medicines by increasing the amount of these medicines in your blood.
+Noxafil may increase the levels of other medicines in your blood, which could increase the risk of side effects of these medicines.
 These medicines include:

 • vincristine, vinblastine and other "vinca alkaloids" (used to treat cancer)